|

 -

 Firm believer in constitutional rights.
+I wish Obama would learn some.

 -